Cherreads

 He wasn't pleased.

-Adrian Willowheart—the dignified patriah of Willowheart family who was always worried about youngest son and put Willowheart family first above everything else.
+Adrian Willowheart—the dignified patriah of Willowheart family who was always worried about youngest son and put Willowheart family first above everything else was now lost for words.

 A concern he hides well, Azek noted.